Bridgeland's stability and the positive cone of the moduli spaces of stable objects on an abelian surface: Introduction

-In \cite[sect.
-4.3]{MYY:2011:2}, we relate the ample cone of $K_{(\beta,\omega)}(v)$ to a chamber of the parameter space.
-In particular, we get a description of the ample cone of $K_H(v)$, where $K_H(v)$ is the Bogomolov factor of $M_H(v)$.
-The main purpose of this note is to refine the correspondence.
-For a Mukai vector $v \in H^*(X,{\Bbb Z})_{\alg}$, we shall construct a map from our space of stability conditions $\NS(X)_{\Bbb R} \times \Amp(X)_{\Bbb R}$ to the positive cone $P^+(v^\perp)_{\Bbb R}$ of $v^\perp$.
-This map is surjective up to the action of ${\Bbb R}_{>0}$ on $P^+(v^\perp)_{\Bbb R}$ (Proposition \ref{prop:positive}).
-More precisely, we slightly extend the map in order to treat the boundary of positive cone.
-We introduce the wall and chamber structures on these spaces and show that they correspond each other.
-By using these descriptions, we also study the movable cone of $K_{(\beta,\omega)}(v)$.
-As an application of our results, we give a characterization of $M_H(v)$ to be birationally equivalent to $\Pic^0(Y) \times \Hilb_Y^{\langle v^2 \rangle/2}$, where $Y$ is an abelian surface (Proposition \ref{prop:Hilb}).
-This result also follows from a characterization of the generalized Kummer variety by Markman and Mehrotra \cite{Ma-Me}.
 We also study the location of walls.
-If $\rk \NS(X) \geq 2$, we show that the stabilizer of $v$ in the group of auto-equivalences is infinite.
-Hence if there is a wall, then we can generate infinitely many walls by the action of auto-equivalences.
-We also show that there is an example of $X$ and $v$ such that there is no wall, which implies that the ample cone of $K_H(v)$ is the same as the positive cone and the autoequivalences act as automorphisms of $M_H(v)$.
+If $\rk \NS(X) \geq 2$, we show that the stabilizer of $v$ in the group of autoequivalences is infinite.
+Hence if there is a wall, then we can generate infinitely many walls by the action of autoequivalences.
+We also show that there is an example of $X$ and $v$ such that there is no wall, which implies that the ample cone of $K_H^\beta(v)$ is the same as the positive cone and the autoequivalences act as automorphisms of $M_H^\beta(v)$.

 The study of the movable cone is motivated by recent works \cite{ABCH} and \cite{BM}.
-They studied the movable cones of the moduli spaces for the projective plane and a $K3$ surface by analysing the chamber structure of Bridgeland's stability.
+They studied the movable cones of the moduli spaces for the projective plane and a $K3$ surface by analyzing the chamber structure of Bridgeland's stability.
 For an irreducible symplectic manifold, Markman \cite{Ma} studied the movable cone extensively.
 In particular, he obtained a numerical characterization of the movable cone.
-In this sense, our result (Theorem \ref{thm:movable}) gives concrete examples of his results.
+In this sense, our result (Theorem \ref{thm:general:movable}) gives concrete examples of his results.
+In particular, we give a moduli-theoretic explanation of birational models of $K_H^\beta(v)$.